birdrapp/blog/content/post/welcome-to-birdr.md

 +++
-title = "Welcome to birdr"
+title = "Welcome to Birdr"
 description = "A short history on birdtech" draft = false date = "2016-12-13T10:28:43Z"